rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

    - A corollary is that we want to be able to interface with other electronic structure packages as well.
+   - Most methods can be seen as differing in only a couple key algorithmic choices.

 .. _gf_multi_layer: